 You really need the churning and slow freeze to get it to be creamy.
 Follow your ice cream makers instructions for basic ice cream which usually includes freezer all the pieces and then allowing it to churn for 20-30 minutes before transferring to the freezer for hardening.
 Check our instructions for making vanilla ice cream for tips and tricks.

-Custard can be stored in an airtight container in the fridge for up to a week.
+Custard can be stored in an airtight container in the fridge for up to a week, but is best after 3-4 days.
 Give it a good stir before eating.

 Can you Freeze Vanilla Custard?